 Many commercial cat foods contain one or multiple types of vegetables.
 And for good reason; like humans, cats may also benefits from all the great micro – and macronutrients present in those hearty greens.
 But what about broccoli?
 It’s widely recognized as one of the healthiest vegetables known to man, but is broccoli bad for cats?

-The answer is yes and no. This dark green vegetable is an unlikely snack for your kitty due to its’ quite distinctive taste, but broccoli sprouts are actually safe for your pet to eat.
-However, they should only be given in very small portions.
+This dark green vegetable is an unlikely snack for your kitty due to its’ distinctive taste, but broccoli sprouts are actually safe for a cat to eat.
+However, they should only be given in very small amounts.
 Why?

-Because broccoli contains a lot of fibre.
+Because broccoli contains a huge amount of fibre.
 While moderate dietary fibre intake is regarded as a good thing, too much of it can easily give your cat unfortunate symptoms like diarrhea, vomiting and other unwanted side-effects.

 Broccoli is very nutrient-dense.
 It contains almost all the vitamins that we humans need, but also plenty of essential minerals.
 There has been some debate in recent years as to whether broccoli can be classified as a superfood or not.
 A superfood is a marketing term for a food that is exceptionally nutritious.

 While the jury is still out on that one, what we do know for sure is that broccoli is a great source of the following things:

 - Vitamin A, B, C, E and K (including folic acid)